Scholarships Dealing with Cyprus

 Government Scholarships

-One of the most sought after scholarships among undergraduate students is the Benjamin A. Gilman International Scholarships.
-Established by the federal government and intended to promote diversity in a world leadership, the Gilman Scholarships target disadvantaged students.
+One of the most sought-after scholarships among undergraduate students is the Benjamin A. Gilman International Scholarships.
+Established by the federal government and intended to promote diversity in world leadership, the Gilman Scholarships target disadvantaged students.
 Eligible applicants must be Pell Grant recipients and excellent students.
-Even though there are over 700 “Gilmans” handed out, there are exponentially more applicants competing for these generous awards.
-Candidates who want to study in Cyprus may be in contention for up to $5,000.
+Even though there are more than 2,000 “Gilmans” handed out, there are exponentially more applicants competing for these generous awards.
+The awards provide winning candidates up to $5,000.
+If you want to study in Cyprus, look into this award.

 Private Funds